 I hate to admit this so openly, but this month’s creator Q&A has got me seriously geeking out.
 30 Rock ranks as one of my all-time favourite comedies, so you can imagine how excited I am to be interviewing original cast member Keith Powell!

-Keith has enjoyed a diverse career as actor; in addition to his role as James “Toofer” Spurlock in 30 Rock (which nabbed him a Screen Actor’s Guild Award in the Comedy Ensemble category), he has also featured in recurring parts on The Newsroom and About A Boy, and guest starred on shows such as Law & Order and Reno 9-11, to name but a few.
+Keith has enjoyed a diverse career as actor; aside from his role as James “Toofer” Spurlock in 30 Rock (which nabbed him a Screen Actor’s Guild Award in the Comedy Ensemble category), he’s also featured in recurring parts on The Newsroom and About A Boy, and guest starred on shows like Law & Order and Reno 9-11.

-Currently, Keith writes, directs and co-stars (alongside Jill Knox) in Keith Broke His Leg, a semi-autobiographical, razor-sharp and off-beat comedy web series that you should definitely check out (if you haven’t already).
+Currently, Keith writes, directs and stars (alongside Jill Knox) in Keith Broke His Leg, a semi-autobiographical, razor-sharp and off-beat comedy web series that you should definitely check out (if you haven’t already).

-I’d like to take this opportunity to thank Keith for taking the time out of his crazy-busy schedule to take part in this Q&A, and recommend you all visit his official website to keep up to date on the many awesome projects he has coming out right now.
+I’d like to thank Keith for taking the time out of his crazy-busy schedule to participate in this Q&A, and recommend you visit his official website to keep up to date on the many awesome projects he has coming out right now.